The Nest Seekers Edge

 - Evaluate access to transportation in the selected neighborhood(s)

-- Once apartment has been selected, review building financials with your broker/ attorney
+- Once propertyt has been selected, write sup on offer with your Real Estate agent.

 - Seek pre-approval for a mortgage: Typical time frame: 1 - 2 days

-- Find an apartment: Typical time frame: 1 week - 2 months
+- Find a Property: Typical time frame: 1 week - 2 months

 Depending on what you are looking for, the length of your search will vary.
-The average person sees 20-25 apartments before deciding on one.
+The average person sees 10 homes before deciding on one.
 Internet-savvy buyers save time by doing their 'homework' before their search.
-The average number of apartments viewed before buying by our internet buyers is 4-5.
+The average number of homes viewed before buying by our internet buyers is 4-5.

-- Negotiate on the Apartment: Typical time frame: 1 day to 1 week
+- Negotiate on the Property: Typical time frame: 1-2 days

 - Apply for a mortgage: Receive Commitment Letter from Lender.
 Typical time frame: 1 - 3 weeks